ATGardner/atgardner.github.com/_posts/2014-07-04-day-84-truckee-to-meadow-lake-road.markdown

 ---

  After a good night's sleep in a real bed, I got up in the morning and arranged my gear.
-I remembered to take my cream cheese from the fridge, but I did not take the Ben &amp; Jerri's I bought yesterday.
+I remembered to take my cream cheese from the fridge, but I did not take the Ben  Jerri's I bought yesterday.
 I hope out will be put to good use.